Souvik Chakrabarti: Mohun Bagan

 In January 2014, Chakraborty signed for Kolkata giant Mohun Bagan.
 A Mohun Bagan Academy product, he is very much a mariner at heart.
 Having devoted his life to football, Souvik has turned into a master passer and crosser of the ball.
 A good passer, crosser, and modern box to box midfielder, Souvik was a vital cog in Bagan's I-League triumph in 2014–15 season.

-On 21 May 2016, Souvik started on the right of midfield in Mohun Bagan's 2016 Indian Federation Cup Final victory over Aizawl FC before being substituted in the 88th minute.
+On 21 May 2016, Souvik started on the right of midfield in Mohun Bagan's 2016 Indian Federation Cup final victory over Aizawl FC before being substituted in the 88th minute.

 On 28 February 2017, Souvik started as the captain for the first time for Mohun Bagan in the AFC Cup against Club Valencia.

 Delhi Dynamos (loan)

 In August 2014, Delhi based ISL franchisee Delhi Dynamos signed him in domestic draft.
-He made total 7 ISL appearances for Delhi Dynamos in first season, but unfortunately Delhi finished fifth in final League table.
+He made total 7 ISL appearances for Delhi Dynamos in first season, but Delhi finished fifth in final League table.

 In June 2015, Delhi Dynamos retained him for next season ISL along with 4 more players.
 He is highly rated by Roberto Carlos in Delhi Dynamos where he played almost all matches for a right back for Delhi dynamos in 2015 season.
 He helped Delhi to reach semi final, in which Delhi lost 3–1 to FC Goa.

 In July 2016, Delhi Dynamos again retained him for next season ISL for the third straight time.
 Delhi Dynamos sent Souvik to A-League club Central Coast Mariners for a week long training camp.
 Delhi Dynamos head coach Gianluca Zambrotta rated Souvik a versatile player and used him as a left back in entire season.
 Souvik started all matches for Delhi Dynamos in 2016 campaign.

 Jamshedpur

-On 23 July 2017, Chakraborty was selected in the fourth round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League season.
+On 23 July 2017, Chakraborty was selected in the fourth round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League.
 He made his debut for the club during the first ever match on 18 November 2017 against NorthEast United.
 He started and played the whole match as Jamshedpur drew 0–0.